-Kant's objection accounts for earlier objections from Caterus and Gaunilo.
+Kant's objection support's Gassendi's criticism of Descartes's version of the argument.
+It also accounts for earlier objections from Gaunilo and Caterus.

-Gaunilo, responding to Anselm's version, which we did not cover in this course, had wondered whether having the concept of the most perfect island entailed its existence.
+Gaunilo, responding to Anselm's version of the ontological argument, wondered whether having the concept of the most perfect island entails its existence.

-Caterus had wondered if the concept of the necessarily existing lion entailed the actual existence of a lion.
+Caterus wondered if the concept of the necessarily existing lion entails the actual existence of a lion.
 Kant says that in predicating existence of a concept, we are just restating the concept, and not saying anything about the object.